dirigeants/klasa/guides/Settings.md

 // Resolve is default by true, here for example purposes Client.defaultGuildSchema.add('modRole', 'role', { resolve: true });

-// Assuming you're running this command in a guild async run(message) {
+// Assuming you're running this command in a guild, can also be awaited and destructured message.guild.settings.resolve('modRole').then(resolved => console.log(resolved));
-	const { modRole } = await message.guild.settings.resolve('modRole');
-	// Asssuming this is set as a valid role id, this will return a full Role Object to be used. console.log(modRole);
 }
 ```